 You need to go under the faucet in this case.
 You can do it from the side but they are normally attached at the back.
 It’ll be best if you can somehow remove the sink.

 Now, you need to loosen the faucet nuts that are holding the faucet pretty tight to the sink.
 You can do it by using a basin wrench or pliers.
 When loosening enough, remove the nuts and pull the faucet straight upside.
 It’ll remove the faucet from the sink.
 Clean the top of the sink where the faucet was standing by.

 Grab the new mounting nuts and thread them onto the faucet.
 You can do this from under the sink.
-Hand tighten them.
-When you’re tightening the nuts, make sure your faucet is standing firmly at its place and remaining straight and aligned.
-When you are done with the hand tightening process, do a little with the wrench or the screwdriver what is required according to the configuration.
+Hand tightens them.
+When you’re tightening the nuts, make sure your faucet is standing firmly in its place and remaining straight and aligned.
+When you are done with the hand-tightening process, do a little with the wrench or the screwdriver which is required according to the configuration.